romainl/idiomatic-vimrc/README.md

 - Don't put comments after mappings, it won't work.
 - Use `:map <F6>` to see what is mapped to `<F6>` and in which mode.
 - Use `:verbose map <F6>` to also see where it was last mapped.
-- See `:help key-notation`.
+- See `:help key-notation` for how to express a return or control combo.
 - `:map` and `:map!` cover too many modes.
 Use `:nmap` for normal mode recursive mappings, `:imap` for insert mode, `:xmap` for visual mode, etc.
 - See `:help map-commands`.
-- Unless they are provided by some built-in plugin like Netrw, Vim itself doesn't define *any* mapping. *You* do.
+- Unless they are provided by some packaged-in plugin like Netrw, Vim itself doesn't define *any* mapping. *You* do.

 Use non-recursive mappings if you intend to ONLY use default commands in your mappings, which is almost always what you want: